nadethoughts/Aetheria/Campaigns/Nimble/Transcripts/Nimble Session 02 Transcript.md

 Um.
 That seems fine.
 It's fine.
 Um, and, uh.
 Yeah, I was great.
 We took a light to night, too, Gary.
 We did night bros.
 Yeah, night bros.
 All right.
 Um.
 Specifically, it was something that I forget.
 I, I, I was able to read it.
 You were able to, you were able to read it.
 Yep.
 Um.
 And also, um, Umbraille, when you got closer, you were able to, you were able to discern it because it was written in the old tongue, which, being a mage, you've got, uh, you, you know, a lot of the spells and things that you've figured out over the course of time has...

-So, just, just as, just as a, as a point, like, just because you're a mage, you, you were able to, you're able to discern that as well. although if you do want to make a roll I'll let you make a roll so so this is where we are you are just outside of the you are just outside of the of the entrance which looks like this the entrance does have this this here's the little thing there so it's on there in case in case Derek's notes about the inscription as well it's probably not a big deal he's probably fine I will also say you know for your leash to actually make it out before we close it so you're outside there the inscription itself is slightly newer than the architecture so you you are able to determine that that is that that is a newer inscription than the actual like
+So, just, just as, just as a, as a point, like, just because you're a mage, you, you were able to, you're able to discern that as well.

+although if you do want to make a roll I'll let you make a roll so so this is where we are you are just outside of the you are just outside of the of the entrance which looks like this the entrance does have this this here's the little thing there so it's on there in case in case Derek's notes about the inscription as well it's probably not a big deal he's probably fine I will also say you know for your leash to actually make it out before we close it so you're outside there the inscription itself is slightly newer than the architecture so you you are able to determine that that is that that is a newer inscription than the actual like

 entrance itself slightly more defined and there we are so um out you know you're not true to me so of course was it before and it was a absurd which of these won't I need Oh, we're on this side.
 Yeah, I, I, I, I, I, it took me a second to try.
 I get it.
 Which of these won't I need?
 All right, so all the glass beads are cobbles.
 I won't need a 12, as is tradition.
 Now, just because they, just because they are there, does not necessarily mean that you have to fight.
 But, I'm just laying it out here.
 Also, I made new, I made new character things.

+---

+### Session Play - Part 2

 On these ones, we've got a colored side, and then a desaturated side.
 The desaturated side is, if you happen to drop, we'll flip it over, so you can tell whether or not you are, whether or not you're dying.
 Big.
 Big guy.
 He is a big guy.
 Okay, that's his super special power.
 Dave, you get to be cobbled again for a hot second.
 Oh, one of them.
 Get him.
 We had the mushroom by the door.
 I think that we also had Whisper was over by the door.
 You guys would probably be a little bit further back.
 Look at those big beady eyes.